Paddle Sizing

 Storm Paddles

-A Greenland storm paddle is a shorter, narrower version of a full-size Greenland paddle.
-Typically, they are used as a spare paddle or in strong winds in conjunction with the sliding stroke to reduce wind resistance.
+A Greenland Storm paddle is a shorter, narrower version of a full-size Greenland paddle.
+Typically, they are used as a spare paddle or in strong winds in conjunction with the Slide Stroke to reduce wind resistance.
 Storm paddles basically have a similar blade length as a full-size paddle but have a much shorter loom.
-Generally, Storm Paddles are 72" (or less) overall and have a 6" loom.
+Generally, Storm Paddles are 72" (or less) overall and have a 6" loom (usually two fists wide).
 The blade width is also slightly smaller at 3" wide.
-I personally prefer soft or no shoulders to facilitate sliding stroke hand movements.
+I personally prefer soft or no shoulders to facilitate easy Slide Stroke hand movements along the length of the paddle.